Trojan Horse: Literary accounts

 While questioning Sinon, the Trojan priest Laocoön guesses the plot and warns the Trojans, in Virgil's famous line Timeo Danaos et dona ferentes ("I fear Greeks, even those bearing gifts"), Danai (acc Danaos) or Danaans (Homer's name for the Greeks) being the ones who had built the Trojan Horse.
 However, the god Poseidon sends two sea serpents to strangle him and his sons Antiphantes and Thymbraeus before any Trojan heeds his warning.
-According to Apollodorus the two serpents were sent by Apollo, whom Laocoön had insulted by sleeping with his wife in front of the "divine image".
-In the Odyssey, Homer says that Helen of Troy also guesses the plot and tries to trick and uncover the Greek soldiers inside the horse by imitating the voices of their wives, and Anticlus attempts to answer, but Odysseus shuts his mouth with his hand.
+According to Apollodorus, the two serpents were sent by Apollo, whom Laocoön had insulted by sleeping with his wife in front of the "divine image".
+In the Odyssey, Homer says that Helen also guesses the plot and tries to trick and uncover the Greek soldiers inside the horse by imitating the voices of their wives, and Anticlus attempts to answer, but Odysseus shuts his mouth with his hand.
 King Priam's daughter Cassandra, the soothsayer of Troy, insists that the horse will be the downfall of the city and its royal family.
 She too is ignored, hence their doom and loss of the war.

 This incident is mentioned in the Odyssey:

 The most detailed and most familiar version is in Virgil's Aeneid, Book II (trans.
 A. S. Kline).

 Book II includes Laocoön saying: "Equo ne credite, Teucri.
 Quidquid id est, timeo Danaos et dona ferentes." ("Do not trust the horse, Trojans!
 Whatever it is, I fear the Danaans [Greeks], even those bearing gifts.")